cloudmaven/documentation/pages/ccs/ccs_precis.md

 Collaborative support.

-Challene: companies Boeing MSFT AWS Google
+Challenge: companies Boeing MSFT AWS Google

 Rob has empowered and coached staff, graduate and undergrads to engage with admin and tech frameworks.
 AWS and Azure.